Washington-County/R_R_Sessions/README.md

 ## Contents
 Description of what each folder has:
 1. scripts: includes the core scripts to run the project.
-Also includes things like generic relative path and direct path SAS scripts.
-2. data: contains the data inputs that the core scripts read in.
+2. snippets: contains code that is currently being tried out (e.g. new packages, experimental functionality, etc.)
-3. snippets: contains code that is currently being tried out (e.g. new packages, experimental functionality, etc.)
+3. data: contains the data inputs that the core scripts read in.
 4. outputs: Contains processed data products (exports, reports, dashboards, etc.)

 ## Getting started
 Outline the information an analys would need in order to successfully run your script/analysis.

 ### Prerequisities
-Information about the software needed (e.g., R, SAS)
+Information about the software needed (e.g., R)

 ### Documentation and Procedure
 Where that can be foudn for future reference